| |

 Daily Speculations web

-site of legendary hedge fund manager Victor Niederhoffer.
+site of legendary hedge fund manager Victor Niederhoffer,

-was the only one of his managers who ever retired voluntarily from trading for him while
+the only one of his managers who ever retired voluntarily from trading for him while

 still ahead.)
 Niederhoffer's hedge fund was ranked #1 in the world, earning 35% a year